cocos/cocos-docs/en/editor/publish/native-options.md

 Due to the adjustment of the current build mechanism, the processing of different platforms is built into the **Build** panel in the form of a plugin.

-After selecting the native platform to be built in the **Release Platform** of the **Build** panel, notice that in addition to the expanded options of the specific native platform, there is also an expanded option for **Native**.
+After selecting the native platform to be built in the **Platform** option of the **Build** panel, notice that in addition to the expanded options of the specific native platform, there is also an expanded option for **Native**.
 The build options in **Native** are the same on all native platforms.

 ![Native Options](publish-native/native-options.png)